arielkirkwood/melodic-web/docs/4.0/components/tooltips.md

 #### `.tooltip('show')`

-Reveals an element's tooltip. **Returns to the caller before the tooltip has actually been shown** (i.e. before the `shown.bs.tooltip` event occurs).
+Reveals an element's tooltip. **Returns to the caller before the tooltip has actually been shown** (i.e. before the `shown.mel.tooltip` event occurs).
 This is considered a "manual" triggering of the tooltip.
 Tooltips with zero-length titles are never displayed.

 {% highlight js %}$('#element').tooltip('show'){% endhighlight %}

 #### `.tooltip('hide')`

-Hides an element's tooltip. **Returns to the caller before the tooltip has actually been hidden** (i.e. before the `hidden.bs.tooltip` event occurs).
+Hides an element's tooltip. **Returns to the caller before the tooltip has actually been hidden** (i.e. before the `hidden.mel.tooltip` event occurs).
 This is considered a "manual" triggering of the tooltip.

 {% highlight js %}$('#element').tooltip('hide'){% endhighlight %}

 #### `.tooltip('toggle')`

-Toggles an element's tooltip. **Returns to the caller before the tooltip has actually been shown or hidden** (i.e. before the `shown.bs.tooltip` or `hidden.bs.tooltip` event occurs).
+Toggles an element's tooltip. **Returns to the caller before the tooltip has actually been shown or hidden** (i.e. before the `shown.mel.tooltip` or `hidden.mel.tooltip` event occurs).
 This is considered a "manual" triggering of the tooltip.

 {% highlight js %}$('#element').tooltip('toggle'){% endhighlight %}